Energy conditions for non-timelike thin shells: Introduction

 For such a shell model to be physically reasonable, $t_{\mu\nu}$ induced on the shell should satisfy at least some of the standard energy conditions~\cite{Hawking:1973uf,Maeda:2018hqu}.
 (See~\cite{Curiel:2014zba} for a nice review of the energy conditions.)
-In arbitrary $n(\ge 3)$ dimensions, an energy-momentum tensor $T_{\mu\nu}$ is classified into the four Hawking-Ellis types (three types for $n=2$)~\cite{Maeda:2018hqu,Santos:1994cs,srt1995,hrst1996,rst2004} and equivalent representations of the standard energy conditions in terms of the orthonormal components of $T_{\mu\nu}$ in the canonical frame are available for each type~\cite{Martin-Moruno:2017exc,Maeda:2018hqu}.
-Even so, finding the canonical orthonormal frame by local Lorentz transformations is often not easy.
+In arbitrary $n(\ge 3)$ dimensions, an energy-momentum tensor $T_{\mu\nu}$ is classified into the four Hawking-Ellis types~\cite{Maeda:2018hqu,Santos:1994cs,srt1995,hrst1996,rst2004} and equivalent representations of the standard energy conditions in terms of the orthonormal components of $T_{\mu\nu}$ in the canonical frame are available for each type~\cite{Martin-Moruno:2017exc,Maeda:2018hqu}.
+Nevertheless, finding the canonical orthonormal frame by local Lorentz transformations is often not easy.
 Accordingly, we derived equivalent representations of the standard energy conditions in the case where the orthonormal components of $T_{\mu\nu}$ admit only a single off-diagonal ``space-time'' component~\cite{Maeda:2022vld}.
 Relations between the first junction conditions and the energy conditions were discussed in~\cite{Marolf:2005sr} for a timelike $\Sigma$.
 If a shell $\Sigma$ is timelike, due to the Lorentzian signature on $\Sigma$, the energy conditions for $t_{\mu\nu}$ induced on the shell have to be examined in each case individually using those results.
-In contrast, if a shell is non-timelike, the situation is drastically simplified.
-In this paper, we will present simple representations of the standard energy conditions for $t_{\mu\nu}$ on a non-timelike $\Sigma$ embedding in an $n(\ge 2)$-dimensional spacetime.
+In contrast, the situation is drastically simplified if a shell is non-timelike.
+In this paper, we will present simple representations of the standard energy conditions for $t_{\mu\nu}$ on a non-timelike $\Sigma$ embedding in an $n(\ge 3)$-dimensional spacetime.

 The present article is organized as follows.
 In the next section, after reviewing the standard energy conditions, the Hawking-Ellis classification of an energy-momentum tensor, and the junction conditions, we will present our main results.
 In Sec.~\ref{sec:apply}, we will apply the main results in several physical situations in general relativity in four dimensions.
 Throughout this article, the signature of the Minkowski spacetime is $(-,+,\ldots,+)$, and Greek indices run over all spacetime indices.
 Other types of indices will be specified in the main text.
 We adopt the units such that $c=1$ and use $\kappa_n:=8\pi G_n$ instead of the $n$-dimensional gravitational constant $G_n$.
 The conventions of curvature tensors such as $[\nabla _\rho ,\nabla_\sigma]V^\mu ={R^\mu }_{\nu\rho\sigma}V^\nu$ and ${R}_{\mu \nu }={R^\rho }_{\mu \rho \nu }$.